 - Specialized training with certain construction equipment and forklifts will be offered periodically or in conjunction with the CDL programs.

 The CDL-A Truck Driver Training program is designed to prepare students for the New Mexico CDL examination.
-Our intention is provide training which exceeds what is necessary to pass your CDL road test.
-We do this by having skilled instruction with an emphasis on hands on, behind the wheel experience.
+Our intention is to provide training that exceeds what is necessary to pass your CDL road test.
+We do this by having skilled instruction with an emphasis on a hands-on, behind-the-wheel experience.

 There are three components to the course:

-This course instructs the basic over-the-road driving skills necessary for the safe operation of Class A multi gear commercial vehicle.
-The student will drive a tractor trailer on the public roads of Northern New Mexico.
+This course instructs the basic over-the-road driving skills necessary for the safe operation of Class A multi-gear commercial vehicles.
+The student will drive a tractor-trailer on the public roads of Northern New Mexico.
 You will experience driving the various terrains of the region.

-This section covers Pre-trip inspection and backing skills primarily.
-You will be familiarized with the truck, it’s parts, their function and operation.
-Operations such as sliding tandems will be covered.
-Many people do not realize that the tires of a tractor trailer can be slid back and forth in order to evenly distribute the weight of your load on the axles.
+This section primarily covers pre-trip inspection and backing skills.
+You will be familiarized with the truck, its parts, and their function and operation.
+For example, operations such as sliding tandems will be covered.
+Many people do not realize that the tires of a tractor-trailer can be slid back and forth in order to evenly distribute the weight of your load on the axles.

-This section will cover safe driving techniques, Log Books / Hours of Service, carrier options, as well test preparation and other subjects related to your new carrier as a Commercial Driver.
+This section will cover safe driving techniques, log books/hours of service, carrier options, as well as test preparation and other subjects related to your new carrier as a commercial driver.

 Commercial Driver’s License: CDL-A (total of 15 credit hours) Provides lecture, lab and driving experience